This creamy shrimp salad is the perfect lunch and makes a wonderful summertime dinner. Ready in 25 minutes, it's also very easy to make.

 - Bring a large pot of water to a boil.
 Add 1 teaspoon of kosher salt and the shrimp.
 Reduce the heat to medium.
 Cook the shrimp, uncovered, until pink and cooked through, for about 2 minutes.

-- Turn the heat off and use a slotted spoon to remove the cooked shrimp to a bowl filled with cold water, to stop the cooking process.
+- Turn the heat off and use a slotted spoon to remove the cooked shrimp into a bowl filled with cold water to stop the cooking process.
 You don't want them overcooked.

 Make the dressing: